Luviz/ms-graph-notebooks/files/README.md

 Here is a collection of tools that allows for a different way of managing a users oneDrive.
 Some of these tool may allow interactions with SharePoint libraries.

+These script are written for Powershell 5.1, and use only built in modules that comes with Powershell on windows.
+The Script are written in a way that the can just be copy pasted in any windows environment and executed.

 ## Get-OneDriveRapport

 This tool can generate a CSV rapport of all files for a users files.